CompileasaService2026/Compile-as-a-Service/README.md

 Compile-as-a-Service (CaaS) is an **alpha-stage remote build system** designed to compile kernel-dependent artifacts **without requiring kernel headers or build dependencies on the target machine**.
 All compilation occurs remotely, keeping source code and build tooling off the target system.

 This project is intended for **research, testing, and controlled environments only**.
+Please view the website for the latest information https://compileasaservice.online/

 ## 📸 Architecture Overview
 ![Compile-as-a-Service](caas1.png)